longlonglin/QTCS/README.md

 This repository contains a reference implementation of the algorithms for the paper:

-Fast Query-Centered Temporal Community Search
+QTCS: Efficient Query-Centered Temporal Community Search

 ## Environment Setup